 Aspiring graduate students can pursue their study in either Animal Welfare or Human-Animal Interaction with the Department of Comparative Pathobiology.
 The objective of this program is to prepare students for careers in research, teaching, extension/engagement and service.
 The core aim of the Animal Welfare program is to facilitate the well-being of animals through understanding applying concepts pertaining to animal ethology, physiology, psychology, husbandry and management, ethics and economics.
 The core aim of the Human-Animal Interaction program is to evaluate both the beneficial and adverse effects of interactions between humans and animals for both the human and animal counterparts.

-Purdue College of Veterinary Medicine has a mission to advance global animal and human health and well-being through excellence in learning, discovery and engagement.
-We offer both Doctor of Veterinary Medicine and Veterinary Technology programs.
+Purdue Veterinary Medicine has a mission to advance global animal and human health and well-being through excellence in learning, discovery and engagement.
+We offer both Doctor of Veterinary Medicine and Veterinary Nursing programs.
 The veterinary profession is a diverse, exciting and rewarding occupation that allows for pursuits in a variety of fields, including the human-animal bond.

 Students can also pursue a degree in Animal Science as an undergraduate student with core concentrations such as Behavior/Well-being or as a graduate student.
 Animal Sciences facilitates scientific research and technology transfer for efficient and sustainable production of high quality animal products with optimal animal well-being, enhancement of the human diet, and advancement of sound environmental practices.